CivicTechWR/WRvotes/docs/resources/getting-informed.md

   **questionnaires** about these issues and read responses from the candidates you are considering.
 Be aware of the ways these questionnaires can be biased.
-- In addition, read some **questionnaires** from advocacy groups who hold positions you oppose.
+- In addition, read some questionnaires from advocacy groups who hold **positions you oppose**.
 See how the candidates you are considering respond to these.
 - If you are trying to select between 2-3 candidates for a position, start looking at **profiles** and **candidate websites** to see